valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 #### Plugin translate pipe

-As you might have noticed, the template code show above uses the `pluginTranslate` pipe to show translations from the plugin specification.
-To use this, first import import `PluginTranslatePipeModule` from `@valtimo/plugin` and add it to the `imports` array of your plugin module.
-Now you can use the `pluginTranslate` pipe in your templates.
+The template code shown above uses the `pluginTranslate` pipe to show translations from the plugin specification.
+To use this, first import `PluginTranslatePipeModule` from `@valtimo/plugin` and add it to the `imports` array of the plugin module.
+Now the `pluginTranslate` pipe can be used in templates.
 It uses the following syntax:

 #### **`sample-translation-pipe.component.html`**
 ```angular2html